AMV (TV program)

 AMV (All Music Video) was a music video show broadcast by the Seven Network between 2000 and 2002.
-It aired between 7.30am and 9am every weekday, following the 90 minute-long Sunrise news bulletin.
+It aired between 7.30 am and 9 am every weekday, following the 90 minute-long Sunrise news bulletin.
 It was cancelled in February 2002 when Sunrise expanded into a three-hour-long (later three-and-a-half-hour) format.

 AMV was similar to the long-running ABC1 music show rage in that it featured no host, and Network Ten's Video Hits in that it aired a combination of new and popular clips.
 However, due to the early morning timeslot (which competed against children's programming such as Cheez TV), content was often censored; for example upon broadcasting the controversial video for Robbie Williams' "Rock DJ", the infamous gory ending was not shown.